pcdavies/DockerBasics/workshops/docker/Linux200.md

 ### **STEP 3**: Edit the alpha.html file

-- Edit the "alpha.html" file to fix a typo - Note, if you are unfamiliar with `vim`, you'll find information at this URL: [VIM](http://vimsheet.com).
+- Edit the `alpha.html` file to fix a typo - Note, if you are unfamiliar with `vim`, you'll find information at this URL: [VIM](http://vimsheet.com).
 The commands are very similar to vi:

 ```
 vim /pipeline/source/public/alpha.html
 ```

 - Move the cursor to the text you wish to edit and press the letter __i__ to make changes.
-Fix the header title to read "**Alpha Office Product Listing**".
+Fix the header title to read "**Alpha Office Product Catalog**".
 You can also change the body title to whatever you want:

 ![](images/200Linux/Picture200-29.png)